 California’s answer to Unbounce, Ontraport was founded in 2006 and is a business automation software platform which is used by AppShark Software, SeeThroughWeb and the Columbia Insurance Group.
 An impressive landing page software with a good set of tools and features, Ontraport costs from $99 to $499 with a one off $500 set up free.

 A veteran of landing page builders, Landingi was created in 2011 by entrepreneur, Blazej Abel and is used by customers across the globe.
-An end to end landing page building tool, Landingi is a cost effective option as prices start from just $29, rising to $79 for the Automate Package.
+An end to end landing page building tool, Landingi is a cost-effective option as prices start from just $29, rising to $79 for the Automate Package.

-Born in San Francisco in 2011, Optimizely is a veritable treasure trove of tools and tricks to help you build and optimize landing pages which really convert.
-It has all you’d ever need to help you company grow.
+Born in San Francisco in 2011, Optimizely is a veritable treasure trove of tools and tricks to help you build and optimize landing pages that really convert.
+It has all you’d ever need to help your company grow.
 I’d love to be able to tell you how much Optimizely costs.
 Unfortunately, you have to make an enquiry in order to get your sticky hands on this information.
 Which, in my experience, means that it’s probably not cheap!